Nonprofit Success Stories in the Season of Giving

-Becky believes that the SAP Litmos Training platform helped their employees and volunteers to remain compliant throughout the COVID-19 pandemic.
-Safeguarding learning is so important, and SAP Litmos played a central role in making sure that Alzheimer’s Society had suitable materials available.
+Becky believes that the Litmos Training platform helped their employees and volunteers to remain compliant throughout the COVID-19 pandemic.
+Safeguarding learning is so important, and Litmos played a central role in making sure that Alzheimer’s Society had suitable materials available.

 Their Safeguarding Adult Children course, a legislative requirement in the UK, was previously a two-day course and they were able to roll this out as two shorter eLearning modules.
 These modules have been effective in terms of knowledge transfer and retention and have been averaging 50-60 completions a day, which is now their highest level of completed courses.

-Learn more about Alzheimer’s Society and how they’re averaging more than 300 course completions every day with SAP Litmos.
+Learn more about Alzheimer’s Society and how they’re averaging more than 300 course completions every day with Litmos.

 Disability Services Consulting empowers disability support workers across Australia with free eLearning modules

 After 18 months of content development, Disability Services Consulting was in the fortunate position in February to have an infection prevention eLearning module for disability support workers ready to launch right as COVID-19 was starting to spread in Australia.